osg-htc/virtual-school-2021/docs/materials/osg/part1-ex3-submit-osg.md

 and hopefully get back interesting results!
 You will use the same job (software) as you did in [OSG exercise 1.1](part1-ex1-submit-refresher.md).

-### Gathering network information from the OSG
+### Gathering network information from OS Pool jobs

-As a preliminary step, you will create a submit file that will run in the OS Pool!
+This may be your first OSG job, ever!

 1. If not already logged in, `ssh` into `login04.osgconnect.net`